lindsaymarkward/driver-avr-yamaha/README.md

 Use the configuration (in Labs or http://ninjasphere.local) to:

-  - create and edit an AVR (name, maximum volume, update frequency)
+  - create and edit an AVR (IP, name, maximum volume, update frequency)
   - control power
   - set zone
   - set input/power for selected zone